 The process of de-identification focuses on risk reduction.
 This starts with defining the intended use of the de-identified data and understanding the needs of that use.
-This approach presumes that by default no data are allowed to pass, requiring the project team to justify that each attribute is required to fulfill the use case objectives.
+This approach starts by allowing no data, which requires that the project team justify that each attribute is required to fulfill the use case objectives.
 As each attribute is examined, various methods of manipulation are considered.
 The data use purpose may be met by data that has been modified to reduce the amount of identifying information conveyed.
 The goal is to eliminate everything that the implementer can afford lose.
 The result is that only the minimal information needed for the intended use remains in the de-identified data-set.